Connection making

 Peer to peer

-If you want to connect across different local networks where each of you is behind a router.
+You can directly connect across different local networks, even when each of you is behind a router.
 This way of connecting is more "ad hoc" and useful if you want to collaborate over a short period of time (as described in more detail in the pair programming scenario).

 Cloud peer